liamkendall/forage/README.md

 **Title**

-"Sociality and body size determine the potential and realized foraging ranges of bees"
+"The potential and realized foraging movements of bees are differentially determined by body size and sociality"

 **Authors**